 How you catch people’s attention and hold it can be achieved in different ways, most often through the initial visuals that are on the screen before people start interacting.
 But it’s also important to think about the space your touchscreen will be in.
 For instance, what is around the touchscreen itself – is it part of a wider visual experience?
 If not, is there a way of working with the immediate space around it to make it more intriguing and inviting?

-2. Make it intuitive and accessible
+2. Make it intuitive and accessible to improve your customer experience

 Touchscreens have to be easy to use and guide people through the experience, so they stay engaged and can quickly navigate to what they’re looking for.
 Remember, when someone uses your touchscreen experience they want to achieve something, or they’re being encouraged to achieve something, so you must make it clear how they can do that and the route to achieving their objectives – this is subtle but crucial to get right.